EBI-Metagenomics/mettannotator/README.md

 Other parameters
   --bakta                            [boolean] Use Bakta instead of Prokka for CDS annotation.
 Prokka will still be used for archaeal genomes.
+  --add_slow_tools                   [string]  Path to a previous --fast output directory.
+Loads existing results and
+                                               runs only InterProScan, SanntiS and UniFIRE.
+Cannot be used with --fast.
+  --allow_missing_files              [boolean] When used with --add_slow_tools, downgrades missing optional fast-run
+                                               tool outputs (CRISPR, AMR, BGC tools, DefenseFinder) from hard errors to warnings.
+  --skip_fast_staging                [boolean] When used with --add_slow_tools, skips copying fast-run outputs into
+                                               --outdir.
+Use when you only want slow-tool results in the output directory.
+  --ignore_version_mismatch          [boolean] Downgrades the pipeline version mismatch from a hard error to a
+                                               warning.
+By default, running --add_slow_tools against outputs from a different pipeline version is a hard error.

  !!
 Hiding 17 params, use --validationShowHiddenParams to show them !!
 ------------------------------------------------------